Phentermine and Constipation

 Eating more fiber-rich foods, like broccoli, can help relieve phentermine constipation

 There are two types of dietary fiber, and both help to treat and prevent constipation.
-Soluble fiber helps decrease cholesterol levels and makes stools easier to pass, while insoluble fiber helps promotes regular bowel movements ( 9 ).
+Soluble fiber helps decrease cholesterol levels and makes stools easier to pass, while insoluble fiber helps promote regular bowel movements ( 9 ).

 Adult women need 25 grams of fiber per day, while men require 38 grams on average ( 10 ).